sbwhitt/react-coding-test/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Running with React

-## Available Scripts

-In the project directory, you can run:

-### `npm run start`
+To run in React development mode first install required packages with: <code>npm i</code>

-Runs the app in the development mode.\
+Then run <code>npm start</code> to run the app alongside the server.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

 ## Running with Docker

-With Docker installed, run:

-<code>docker build . -t react-img</code>

-in react-coding-test/ to build the Docker image.
-Then run
+With Docker installed, run: <code>docker build . -t react-img</code> in react-coding-test/ to build the Docker image.

-<code>docker run -p 3000:3000 react-img</code>

-to start the image and run the React app.
+Then run: <code>docker run -p 3000:3000 react-img</code> to start the image and run the React app.